EGI-Federation/documentation/content/en/providers/operations-manuals/_index.md

 The EGI Operations Manuals are **approved** technical documents that provide **prescriptive** guidelines on how to complete a given task.
-These documents are periodically reviewed, and need to be followed by all partners (as opposed to a best-practice documents that provide optional guidelines).
+These documents are periodically reviewed, and need to be followed by all partners (as opposed to a best practice documents that provide optional guidelines).

 - [MAN01 How to publish Site Information](./man01_how_to_publish_site_information)
 - [MAN02 Service intervention management](./man02_service_intervention_management)